spences10/scottspence.com/posts/2016/12/03/first-vscode-extension/index.md

 Analyst Developer with a skill set of VBA and SQL which has put me in good stead for the last 10+ years.
 I'm currently 'up-skilling' myself on more general programming languages, but enough of that!
-I basically wanted to use [VSCode][vscode] with VBA which is fine as it's just text files but I wanted some of the shexy stuff that VSCode comes with.
+I basically wanted to use [VS Code][vscode] with VBA which is fine as it's just text files but I wanted some of the shexy stuff that VS Code comes with.

 ![vscode vba market-place]

-I'm not going to go into how awesome (I think) VSCode is here but I will mention that for the purpose of me wanting to use (or at least see syntax highlighting) I found this extension for [VBScript][vbscript] which was neat but didn't give me any
+I'm not going to go into how awesome (I think) VS Code is here but I will mention that for the purpose of me wanting to use (or at least see syntax highlighting) I found this extension for [VBScript][vbscript] which was neat but didn't give me any